 - Develop a strategy to communicate your impact to those key players.

 We also discussed how to quantify your impact in a strategic account.
-This article continues the discussion with the next two steps to help you protect and grow your position in the account.
+This article continues the discussion with the next two steps to help you protect and grow strategic accounts.

 Protecting and growing accounts is based on meeting the right people, building relationships with them, and understanding their challenges and opportunities.
 These people can either buy, influence buying decisions, or derail buying decisions.
 It is crucial for you to identify these players, understand their role in the buying process, uncover their perception of you, and, if necessary, shape their perception of you in a favorable manner.